-Restore funding to \$10.923 million for the BIA Water Rights Negotiation/Litigation Program.
+• Restore funding to the FY 2003 level of \$10.923 million for the BIA Water Rights Negotiation/Litigation Program.

 Funds from the Water Rights Negotiation/Litigation program are used to define and protect Indian water rights and, if possible, to settle claims or, if not, alternatively to litigate claims.
 The primary priority of the program is to provide all necessary documentation and other material that may be required to further the United States water claims on behalf of a tribe.
-The inability to access quality water and exercise tribal water rights continue to create significant health, cultural, economic development, farming and ranching and governance challenges for tribes and other communities, especially in light of major environmental events of the past few years.
-The Western Governors' Association (WGA) recently emphasized the need to resolve water rights disputes to prepare for predicted changes in water quality and quantity and now occurring as a result of climate change.
-It is likely that the resources from this program will be needed to settle and litigate water rights disputes foreshadowed by the WGA.
-However from FY 2003 to FY 2016 funding for this program declined 25 percent, from \$10.923 million to \$8.180 million.
-Tribes request funding levels of \$10.923 million be restored so that water rights can be protected and disputes resolved.
+The inability to access quality water and to exercise tribal water rights continues to create significant health, cultural, economic development, farming and ranching, and governance challenges for tribes and other communities, especially in light of major environmental events of the past few years.
+The Western Governors' Association (WGA) recently emphasized the need to resolve water rights disputes to prepare for oncoming changes in water quality and quantity predicted and now occurring as a result of climate change.91 It is likely that the resources from this program will be needed to settle and litigate water rights disputes 21 percent, from \$10.923 million to \$8.648 million.
+Tribes request that FY 2003 funding levels of \$10.923 million be restored so that water rights can be protected and disputes resolved.